chanelprincess/G2-middle-east-website/README.md

 - Organization entity (foundation for all references)
 - WebSite entity with SearchAction
 - BreadcrumbList
-- FAQPage (5 questions for voice search)
+- FAQPage (9 consolidated questions for voice search and featured snippets)
 - OfferCatalog (9 services)

 #### Projects Portfolio (/projects) ✅